COLLEGE OF ENGINEERING AND COMPUTER STUDIES

 Student Outcomes (SO)

-1. Apply mathematics and science to solve industrial engineering problems.
+1. Apply knowledge of mathematics and science to solve industrial engineering problems.

-2. Design and conduct experiments; analyze and interpret data.
+2. Design and conduct experiments, as well as analyze and interpret data.

-3. Design systems, components, or processes to meet desired needs within realistic constraints.
+3. Design a system, component, or process to meet desired needs within realistic constraints such as economic,

-5. Identify, formulate, and solve complex engineering problems using principles of engineering, mathematics, and science.
+5. Identify, formulate, and solve complex engineering problems by applying the principles of mathematics, science and engineering.

-8. Recognize the impact of engineering solutions in a global, economic, environmental, and societal context.
+8. Evaluate the impact of engineering solutions in a global, economic, environmental, and societal context.

-9. Recognize the need for, and engage in, lifelong learning.
+9. Recognize the need for, and an ability to engage in lifelong learning.

 10. Appraise contemporary global and societal issues, and their impact on engineering solutions.